-We'll automatically generate Form 8606 if any of these situations apply to you:
+We'll automatically generate Form 8606 (Nondeductible IRAs) if you reported:

-- For this purpose, a distribution does not include a rollover, qualified charitable distributions, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions.
+- Distributions from a traditional, SEP or SIMPLE IRA that had nondeductible contributions (excluding rollovers, conversions, recharacterizations, qualified charitable distributions, one-time distribution to fund an HSA, or return of certain contributions);

-- You converted part a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2014.
+- Conversions from a traditional, SEP, or SIMPLE IRA to a Roth IRA; or

-- You received distributions from a Roth IRA in 2014 other than a rollover, recharacterization, or return of certain contributions.
+- Distributions from a Roth IRA (other than rollovers, recharacterizations, or a return of certain contributions).

-- You received a distribution from an inherited Roth IRA that was not a qualified distribution or from an inherited traditional IRA that has basis or you rolled over an inherited plan account to a Roth IRA.
+- You received a distribution from an inherited Roth IRA that was not a qualified distribution.